Cat-Lord/react-examples/apollo-graphql/README.md

   }
 }
 ```

+### Field directives
+To be able to change the fields in a more reliable way we have a few directives available.
+This process is supplied with directives that resemble java annotations.

+- @includes(if: Boolean!)     - include this field if the boolean value is true.
+- @skip(if:Boolean!)          - exact opposite of include: if the value is true, skip it and **don't** include it.
+Good for field where is an access required.
+- @deprecated(reason:String)  -

+It is possible to define our custom directives.

+Usage example:

+type {
+  ...
+  tracks: String @deprecated(reason: "Too many sessions don't fit into single track, use tag instead")
+  ...
+}

 ## Arguments
 Useful for combining fetch operations in one query.
 Here we can see the `issues` and `comments` fields with argument `last` and its different values.